opencog/atomspace/README.md

   sure they have balls in them, but also testing each and every ball in a basket to make sure they are **all** of the same color.

+### What it isn't
+Newcomers often struggle with the AtomSpace, because they bring preconceived notions of what they think it should be, and its not that.
+So, a few things it is not.

+* **Its not JSON.**  So JSON is a perfectly good way of representing structured data.
+JSON records data as `key:value` pairs, arranged hierarchically, with braces, or as lists, with square brackets.
+  The AtomSpace is imilar, except that there are not keys!
+The AtomSpace still organizes data hierarchically, and provides lists, but all entries are anonymous, nameless.
+Why?
+There are CPU performance, RAM usage and design tradeoffs in not using explict named keys in the data structure.
+You can still have named values; it is just that they are not required.
+There are several different ways of importing JSON data into the AtomSpace.
+If your mental model of "data" is JSON, then you will be confused by the AtomSpace.

+* **It's not SQL.
+It's also not noSQL**.
+Databases from 50 years ago organized structured data into tables, where the `key` is the label of a column, and different `values` sit in different rows.
+This is more efficient than JSON, if you have many rows: you don't have to store the same key over and over again, for each row.
+Of course, tabular data is impractical if you have zillions of tales, each with only one or two rows.
+That's one reason why JSON was invented.
+  The AtmSpace was designed to store *unstructured* data.
+You can still store structured data in it; there are several different ways of importing tabular data into the AtomSpace.
+If your mental model of "data" is structured data, then you will be confused by the AtomSpace.

+* **It's not a vertex+edge store**.
+(Almost?) all graph databases decompose graphs into lists of vertexes and edges.
+This is just fine, if you don't use complex algorithms.
+The problem with this storage format is locality: graph traversal becomes a game of repeatedly looking up a sepcific vertex and then, a sepcific edge, each taken from a large table for vertexes and edges.
+This is non-local, it requires large indexes on those tables (requires a lot of RAM), and the lookups are CPU consuming.
+Graph traversal can be a bottleneck.
+The AtomSpace avoids much of this overhead by using (hyper-/meta-)graphs.
+This enables more effective and simpler traversal algorithms, which in turn allows more sophisticated search features to be implemented.
+If your mental model of graph data is lists of vertexes and edges, then you will be confused by the AtomSpace.

+The actual AtomSpace resembles some aspects of all three, without being specifically any of them.
+It tries to be general: it wants to let you work with structured data or with unstructured data or with graphs, however you please.
+It does not force any particular style.
+Its meant to be general.

+That said: it means that the AtomSpace is different and unusual.
+It might be a bit outside of the comfort zone for most programmers.
+It doesn't have API's that are instantly recognizable to users of these other systems.
+There is a challenging learning curve involved, here.
+We're sorry about that: if you have ideas for better API's that would allow the AtomSpace to look more conventional, then contact us!

+### Status and Invitation

 As it turns out, knowledge representation is hard, and so the AtomSpace has been (and continues to be) a platform for active scientific research on knowledge representation, knowledge discovery and knowledge